fw-ai-external/reward-kit/README.md

-# Reward kit
+# Introducing the Fireworks Reward Kit: Simpler, Composable Reward Modeling for LLM RL Fine-Tuning
 Reinforcement Learning from AI Feedback (RLAIF), is a powerful technique for aligning Large Language Models (LLMs) to desired behaviors.
 However, implementing the reward modeling component can often be complex, tightly coupled to specific RL frameworks, and difficult to scale or iterate upon.

-Today, we're excited to introduce the **Fireworks RL Reward SDK**, a Python library designed to drastically simplify how you define, test, deploy, and *use* reward functions for LLM fine-tuning, including launching full RL jobs directly on the Fireworks platform.
+Today, we're excited to introduce the **Fireworks Reward Kit**, a Python library designed to drastically simplify how you define, test, deploy, and *use* reward functions for LLM fine-tuning, including launching full RL jobs directly on the Fireworks platform.

 **Our core philosophy:** Your reward logic should be: